cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ### Create a New Address

-When sending money from Qredo, you choose an existing whitelisted withdrawal address.
+If you do not have a withdrawal address, you need to create one before the transaction.
+A fund must contain a withdrawal address for a transaction to happen.
+Each asset within a fund can have a different withdrawal address.

 If you have a whitelisted address, go to the steps for setting up a withdrawal transaction (see [Create a Transaction](#create-a-transaction))

-If you do not have a withdrawal address, you need to create one before the transaction.

 You start your action from either the Asset view or Ledger view.

 #### Steps